phansch/PiDefender/README.md

 ## Story ##

->Your solar system is under attack!
+>Our empire is under attack!

->Your scout ship is directing your people's only defense:
+>Your scout ship is directing our people's only defense:
->A giant defensive cannon that can obliterate dozens of ships at once.
+>A giant defensive cannon that is the only hope.

 >Try not to get hit by enemy fire while killing as many as possible.